 ONL’s experienced board of directors is actively involved in helping the company achieve its goal of protecting and improving the vision of patients with a range of retinal diseases and conditions.

+Mark Hooper has served as the chairman of our board of directors since November 2018.
 Mark has nearly 40 years of experience in public accounting, including 17 years as a partner with Ernst & Young.
 Currently, he serves as a founding member of Andrews, Hooper, Pavlik PLC, a regional CPA firm in the state of Michigan.
 During his career, Mark has accumulated broad professional expertise which ranges from advanced tax matters for business and publicly traded corporations to estate and individual tax planning.

 An active member of the business community, Mark serves on the board of directors of the Auto Owners Insurance Group and Capital Community Angels, in addition to ONL Therapeutics.
 He also holds the position of treasurer of the Capital Community Angels and has served as chair of a number of community boards, providing guidance to groups ranging from the Capital Region Community Foundation to the Broad College of Business Alumni Board at Michigan State University.